getmaxun/maxun_docs/docs/installation/docker.md

 sidebar_position: 1
 ---

-# Docker
+# Docker Compose

-This guide will help you install and run Maxun on your system.
+This guide will help you install and run Maxun with Docker Compose.
+Docker Compose is a tool that helps you define and share multi-container applications.
+You don't need to install each dependency used by Maxun separately as Docker Compose will automatically do it for you.

 ## Prerequisites